$3.99

 47 customers mention "Emotional content"25 positive22 negative

-Customers have mixed reactions to the emotional content of the book, with some finding it surprisingly emotional and deeply human, while others describe it as heartbreaking.
+Customers have mixed reactions to the emotional content of the book, with some finding it surprisingly emotional and deeply human, while others describe it as heartbreaking and note that the plot lines go nowhere.

 "...live on the page, each with their own struggles, growth, and deeply human moments.
 There’s a scene where two characters simply play chess...."
 Read more